Locations:

 Rarer breast cancers may involve your nipple, your breast’s connective tissue or the linings of blood vessels or lymph vessels.

 And some breast cancers are noninvasive, meaning they’re contained within your milk ducts and haven’t spread.
-This is called ductal carcinoma in situ (DCIS), sometimes known as Stage 0 breast cancer.
+This is called ductal carcinoma in situ (DCIS), sometimes known as stage 0 breast cancer.

-2. How big is my tumor?
+2. How big is the tumor?

 “The precise size won’t be known until a pathologist studies the tumor after surgical removal,” Dr. Abraham adds.

-3. What stage is my cancer?
+3. What stage is the cancer?

-Cancer staging is a way of classifying your cancer, with Stages 0 (zero) through IV (four) reflecting the size of your tumor and the extent to which it has metastasized (spread).
-The recent staging guidelines also include biological factors like ER/PR, HER2/neu and grade (which are all explained in detail in the questions below).
+Cancer staging is a way of classifying cancer, with stages 0 through IV (4) reflecting the size of the tumor and the extent to which it has metastasized (spread) to the lymph nodes or other parts of the body.

 “A higher stage means a larger tumor and wider distribution of cancer cells,” Dr. Abraham explains, “like when cancer has spread from your breast to your liver, lungs or brain.”